SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex99/README.md

 # Create an ABAP project in ADT

+This document describes how to create a **ABAP Project** to connect to an SAP S/4HANA on premise or private cloud system.
+The screen shots taken use a preconfigured appliance system

 1. Click on  **File > New > New ABAP Project**